awsdocs/aws-java-developer-guide-v2/doc_source/configuration-metrics.rst

 .. note:: The metrics available vary by HTTP client.

-For a complete list, see Service client metrics.
+For a complete list, see :doc:`configuration-metrics-list`.

 How can I use this information?
 -------------------------------